slacgismo/gismo-cloud-deploy/README.md

 #### Launch instance

 - This program runs in multiple threads.
-Therefore, please select at least `2 vcpus` instance type.
+Please select at least `2 vcpus` instance type.
 Under `Instance types`, select `t2.large` type is recommended.

 - Under `Configure Storage`, select the volume of the instance should be `12 GB` at least.